DylanWinter/SlayTheSummoner/README.md

 # Slay the Summoner - By Joel Hicks and Dylan Winter
-A dungeon crawler/bullet hell game about slaying an evil summoner.
+A dungeon crawler/top-down shooter game about slaying an evil summoner.
 Final project for COMP4303 - AI in Computer Games.
 Written using Three.js.

 ## Setup